 A Rabies Vaccination

 Ireland is virtually rabies-free, but the deadly disease (almost certainly lethal in humans) is still present on Irish soil.
 Fortunately only in bats.
 This will not be a major risk to most travelers, as bats tend to leave humans quite alone in most circumstances.

 A rabies vaccine is, however, recommended for members of these groups:

 - Those involved in activities that have a risk of bat bites - especially some adventure travel and specifically caving;

-Again, your doctor will know and be able to tell you best, what vaccines you should take how far in advance - talk to your doctor as soon as you are making plans to visit Ireland, not the day before you go.
+Again, your doctor will know and be able to tell you best, what vaccines you should take how far in advance - talk to your doctor as soon as you are making plans to visit Ireland, not the day before you go because some vaccines require a few weeks to enable you to build up immunity.
 He or she will then be able to provide the vaccines on a timescale that keeps you safe during your travels.